retailnext/node-radius/README.md

 ### radius.decode_without_secret(\<args>)

 Identical to decode, but it sets "no_secret: true" implicitly.
-This can be useful to "pre-decode" a message, in order to look-up the secret to be used to properly decode the message later.
+This can be useful to "pre-decode" a message, in order to look-up (or calculate) the secret to be used to properly decode the message later.

+A message decoded without a secret will not contain valid values for encrypted fields (typically passwords, etc.).

 ### radius.encode(\<args>)